Beer Line Size Recommendation Tool | Draft Beer Line Diameter Guide | Wholesale Beer Parts

 Vinyl (PVC) 3/16", 1/4", 5/16" 0.4–3.0 PSI/ft Direct draw and kegerator jumper lines Long draw bundles — permeates CO2 and oxygen over long runs

-Barrier Tubing (Bev-Seal Ultra) 3/16", 1/4", 3/8" 0.13–2.2 PSI/ft All systems — required for long draw Nothing — this is the gold standard for all beer line applications
+Barrier Tubing (Bev-Seal Ultra) 3/16", 1/4", 3/8" 0.13–2.2 PSI/ft All systems — required for long draw Nothing — the gold standard for all beer line applications

 Stainless Steel Shank/tower size Very low (~0.2 PSI/ft) Shanks, tower internals, FOB housing Main beer line runs (used for fittings and short sections only)